 But the Z, with argon in the handle and a smaller sample window, performed beautifully.
 Inserting the nose of the analyzer between the rail ties to get the measurement on the exposed stringers, inspectors quickly tested each identified section of the rail bed to verify the material, collecting data that would allow them to later consult the proper welding technique for that particular metallurgy.
 All Weld Solutions and Sydney Trains had asked BV to analyze carbon composition in order to plan future infrastructure upgrades.
 As Constanzi summed up, “At the end of the day it’s about getting reproducible results, accurate results so they can go away and confidently write weld procedures for that material.”

 Weather, time and tight space - all can be conquered with the handheld LIBS.

-- The argon, sample prep, and calibration techniques were all familiar, just faster compared to their OES.
-Z-200 C+ could be used by more operators in the field, compared to the short supply of trained arc-spark OES operators.
+The argon, sample prep, and calibration techniques are all familiar, just faster compared to OES.
+The Z-200 C+ can be used by more operators in the field, compared to the short supply of trained arc-spark OES operators.

 In windy locations with spark OES, the wind blows away the argon purge, thus degrading the results.
 The combination of fast laser and reduced argon means wind is no problem for LIBS.